 Additionally, most professors release past essay exams so that students may write practice exams on their own, often meeting individually with professors to discuss their answers.
 This individual writing practice is key to student success in law school.
 Past exams are available on the Go-Cat system in the Gordon D. Schaber Law Library, and students are encouraged to download these exams and compile their own practice exam libraries.
 Exams also are available in hard copy format at the Reserve Desk in the Library.

-Courtney Lee, Associate Professor of Lawyering Skills, Director of Academic Support
+Stephanie Thompson, Professor of Lawyering Skills, Acting Director of Academic Support

 Email | 916.739.7322